cancerberoSgx/typescript-in-the-browser/README.md

 ## TODO:

+ * this file https://cdnjs.cloudflare.com/ajax/libs/typescript/2.9.2/typescript.min.js works when transpiling and weight only 400kb.
+Let's try with that one instead of with the big one we are currently using
  * monaco editor and 100% client side typescript experience
  * JS api so I can easily use this "project" in my own - for example, I want to compile typescript in my project that runs in the browser and easily require this one using browserify. - I think is already done we should test if it works
  * development - sourcemaps